 - If you begin saving $50 a month in an account that earns 7% interest per year, you’ll have nearly $22,000 in just 18 years.

-- Is a college education worth what you’re currently paying monthly for your cable TV service?
+- Is a college education worth what you’re currently paying monthly for your cable TV OR internet service?

 Reducing Your Student Debt